molssi-seamm/molssi-seamm.github.io/source/html/developers/2019/index.rst

    code, which at the moment is an unknown.

    This was partially acoomplished.
-Of a total of 18 repositories (6 for the core of SEAMM, 9 plugins, the dashboard, a cookiecutter, the website and a miscellaneous directory of support files) for a total of 12,479 lines of code, 40% of the nongraphical code is currently tested automatically.
-All of the core and plugins have documentation at ReadTheDocs, and there is a beginning of user documentation at https://molssi-seamm.github.io/
+Of a total of 18 repositories (6 for the core of SEAMM, 9 plug-ins, the dashboard, a cookiecutter, the website and a miscellaneous directory of support files) for a total of 12,479 lines of code, 40% of the nongraphical code is currently tested automatically.
+All of the core and plug-ins have documentation at ReadTheDocs, and there is a beginning of user documentation at https://molssi-seamm.github.io/

 #.
 Design and implement a reference management system suitable for the
    requirements and use cases in SEAMM.
-Add the appropriate citations for all the modules and plugins.
+Add the appropriate citations for all the modules and plug-ins.

-   Mostly Achieved: Developed MolSSI/reference_handler and added 53 references for MOPAC -- though this is not yet the full number needed for the functionality covered in the plugin.
-Have not yet added references to the other plugins, though most should be simple.
+   Mostly Achieved: Developed MolSSI/reference_handler and added 53 references for MOPAC -- though this is not yet the full number needed for the functionality covered in the plug-in.
+Have not yet added references to the other plug-ins, though most should be simple.
 LAMMPS, however, will be considerable work, like MOPAC.

 #.
 Work out and implement a scheme to archive versions of the code